If you feel as though you’re being nickel-and-dimed by businesses nowadays, that’s probably because you are.

 Up until 1996, the largest ATM networks — Cirrus and PLUS — banned banks from charging surcharge fees on in-network transactions.
 Once that restriction was lifted, it was off to the races for ATM surcharges.

-In 2021, customers paid an average of $4.59 to withdraw money from an ATM, according to Bankrate.
+In 2022, customers paid an average of $4.66 to withdraw money from an out-of-network ATM, according to Bankrate.

 If you want to avoid paying to use the ATM, you could do business with one of the “6 Banks That Waive or Refund ATM Fees.”